CassisCloud/JellyFrame-Resources/ai/jellyframe-mod-ai-context.md

 22. jf.jellyfin.setFavourite uses British spelling (setFavourite, not setFavorite).
 23. jf.jellyfin.deleteItem() removes from library only, NOT from disk.
 24. jf.jellyfin.notify() returns the number of WebSocket sessions notified (int), not a boolean.
+25. jf.fs and jf.os are unsandboxed and run with the full privileges of the Jellyfin process.
+Never build command strings or file paths from untrusted input (req.body, req.query, webhook payloads, etc.).
+26. jf.os.exec goes through the system shell (`cmd.exe /c` on Windows, `/bin/sh -c` elsewhere) — shell metacharacters in the command string are interpreted.
+27. The 256 MB Jint memory budget is cumulative allocations over the engine's lifetime, not live heap.
+It resets on hot-reload and on Jellyfin restart; GC does not reclaim against it.